tlh45342/cyberarkapi/README.md

 ## TESTING

 The tests directory has a number a few tests.
+The testing modules uses dotenv from python-dotenv.
+There are a number of way to manage secrets in advance.
+One needs to choose something that works for you.
+For testing in this case I choose to stick with dotenv and pull items from the ".env" file.
+I am just as likely however, to use "keyring", "hvac", or "pykeepass"